arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 ![Error running ](assets/error-finder.png)

-As the tool is ran from the command line with specific flags (explained further below), there is no reason to run it from Finder.
+As the tool is run from the command line with specific flags (explained further below), there is no reason to run it from Finder.

 #### Windows